wesleybeckner/python_foundations/docs/S5_Pandas.md

 import pandas as pd
 ```

-### 5.1.2 Creating pandas dataframes
+### 5.1.2 Creating pandas DataFrames

+_DataFrames_ are two-dimensional tables of data that are the common data object we work with in Pandas.
+You can think of it as like an Excel spreadsheet.

-Let's create an empty _data frame_ and put the result into a variable called `df`.
-This is a popular choice for a _data frame_ variable name.
+Let's create an empty _DataFrame_ and put the result into a variable called `df`.
+This is a popular choice for a _DataFrame_ variable name.

 ```
 df = pd.DataFrame()